-- b) the proposed development is not subject to a Riverine Erosion Hazard or a Riverine Flooding Hazard, - c) there is no impact on existing and future slope stability, - d) the risk of creating new Riverine Erosion Hazards or aggravating existing Riverine Erosion Hazards as a result of the development is negligible, - e) the potential of increased loading forces on the top of the slope is addressed through appropriate structural design, - f) the potential for surficial erosion is addressed by a drainage plan, - g) access into and through the valley for preventative actions or maintenance or during an emergency will not be prevented, and - h) an appropriate setback from the Riverine Erosion Hazard, as established in Sections 8.2.3-8.2.10. - 8.2.3 Non-Habitable Accessory Buildings or Structures associated with an existing residential use such as tool sheds, gazebos and other similar structures, may be permitted within the Riverine Erosion Hazard Allowance in accordance with the policies in Section 8.2.2, provided that a development setback of not less than 6 metres (20 feet) is maintained from the Riverine Erosion Hazard, where practical. - 8.2.4 Accessory Buildings or Structures associated with an existing industrial/commercial/institutional uses may be permitted within the Riverine Erosion Hazard Allowance in accordance with the policies in Section 8.2.2, provided that a development setback of not less than 6 metres (20 feet) is maintained from the Riverine Erosion Hazard. - 8.2.5 Ground Floor Additions to existing residential buildings or structures may be permitted within the Riverine Erosion Hazard Allowance accordance with the policies in Section 8.2.2 provided that a development setback of not less than 6 metres (20 feet) is maintained from the Riverine Erosion Hazard. - 8.2.6 Ground Floor Additions to existing industrial/commercial/institutional buildings or structures may be permitted within the Riverine Erosion Hazard Allowance in accordance with the policies in Section 8.2.2 provided that a development setback of not less than 6 metres (20 feet) is maintained from the Riverine Erosion Hazard. - 8.2.7 An Additional Storey to existing buildings or structures within the Riverine Erosion Hazard Allowance may be permitted in accordance with the policies in Section 8.2.2 provided that the existing development setback is maintained. - 8.2.8 Buildings or Structures associated with new multi-lot or multi-unit uses (residential/industrial/commercial/institutional), large-scale uses such as golf courses or commercial/institutional complexes may be permitted within the Riverine Erosion Hazard Allowance in accordance with the policies in Section 8.2.2, provided that all building lots or greens and fairways (in the case of golf courses) are set back, in their entirety, a minimum of 6 metres (20 feet) from the Riverine Erosion Hazard. - 8.2.9 Buildings or Structures on single lots not associated with new multi-lot or multi-unit uses (residential/industrial/commercial/institutional), large-scale uses or commercial/institutional complexes may be permitted within the Riverine Erosion Hazard Allowance in accordance with the policies in Section 8.2.2, provided that a development setback of not less than 6 metres (20 feet) is maintained from the Riverine Erosion Hazard. - 8.2.10 Replacement or Relocation of existing buildings or structures located within the Riverine Erosion Hazard Allowance may be permitted in accordance with the policies in Section 8.2.9.
+- 8.2.7 An Additional Storey to existing buildings or structures within the Riverine Erosion Hazard Allowance may be permitted in accordance with the policies in Section 8.2.2 provided that the existing development activity setback is maintained. - 8.2.8 Buildings or Structures associated with new multi-lot or multi-unit uses (residential/industrial/commercial/institutional), large-scale uses such as golf courses or commercial/institutional complexes may be permitted within the Riverine Erosion Hazard Allowance in accordance with the policies in Section 8.2.2, provided that all building lots or greens and fairways (in the case of golf courses) are set back, in their entirety, a minimum of 6 metres (20 feet) from the Riverine Erosion Hazard. - 8.2.9 Buildings or Structures on single lots not associated with new multi-lot or multi-unit uses (residential/industrial/commercial/institutional), large-scale uses or commercial/institutional complexes may be permitted within the Riverine Erosion Hazard Allowance in accordance with the policies in Section 8.2.2, provided that a development activity setback of not less than 6 metres (20 feet) is maintained from the Riverine Erosion Hazard. - 8.2.10 Replacement or relocation of existing buildings or structures located within the Riverine Erosion Hazard Allowance may be permitted in accordance with the policies in Section 8.2.9. - 8.2.11 Development activity within the Riverine Erosion Hazard Allowance may be permitted without a site- specific geotechnical or engineering assessment where existing geotechnical or engineering assessments based on established provincial guidelines and an appropriate factor of safety against slope failure or slipping undertaken in the immediate area establish that the site is not subject to a flooding or erosion hazard, and it can be demonstrated that the policies in Section 8.2.2 are met.

-8.2.11 Development within the Riverine Erosion Hazard Allowance may be permitted without a sitespecific geotechnical or engineering assessment where existing geotechnical or engineering assessments based on established provincial guidelines and an appropriate factor of safety against slope failure or slipping undertaken in the immediate area establish that the site is not subject to a flooding or erosion hazard and it can be demonstrated that the policies in Section 8.2.2 are met.
+Development activity Associated with Existing Uses in the Riverine Erosion Hazard - Apparent Valleys with Slope Inclinations of 20 per cent (5H:1V) or Greater

-Development Associated with Existing Uses in the Riverine Erosion Hazard - Apparent Valleys With Slope Inclinations of 20 per cent (5H:1V) or Greater
+- 8.2.12 Development activity associated with existing uses located within the Riverine Erosion Hazard may be permitted in accordance with the policies in Sections 7.1.2-7.1.3 General Policies, and where it can be demonstrated through a site-specific geotechnical or engineering assessment based on established provincial guidelines that: - a) there is no feasible alternative site outside the Riverine Erosion Hazard, - b) the site is not located in a high-risk reach, - c) the proposed development activity or building or structure is located in the area of least risk, - d) the site is located in an area where the factor of safety is not less than 1.1-1.3 depending on the type of use and size of the building or structure, - e) there is no impact on existing and future slope stability and bank stabilization or erosion. - f) protection works are not required. - g) the risk of creating new Riverine Erosion Hazards or aggravating existing Riverine Erosion Hazards as a result of the development activity is negligible, - h) the potential of increased loading forces on the top of slope is addressed through appropriate structural design,

-- 8.2.12 Development associated with existing uses located within the Riverine Erosion Hazard may be permitted in accordance with the policies in Sections 7.1.2-7.1.3 General Policies, and where it can be demonstrated through a site-specific geotechnical or engineering assessment based on established provincial guidelines that: - a) there is no feasible alternative site outside the Riverine Erosion Hazard, - b) the site is not located in a high risk reach19, - c) the proposed development or building or structure is located in the area of least risk, - d) the site is located in an area where the factor of safety is not less than 1.1-1.3 depending on the type of use and size of the building or structure, - e) there is no impact on existing and future slope stability and bank stabilization or erosion protection works are not required, - i) the risk of creating new Riverine Erosion Hazards or aggravating existing Riverine Erosion Hazards as a result of the development is negligible, - j) the potential of increased loading forces on the top of slope is addressed through appropriate structural design, and - k) access into and through the valley for preventative actions or maintenance or during an emergency will not be prevented, and - f) the potential for surficial erosion is addressed by a drainage plan, where applicable. - 8.2.13 Non-Habitable Accessory Buildings or Structures greater than 10 m2 (108 ft2) but less than or equal to 46.5 m2 (500 ft2) associated with an existing residential use such as tool sheds, gazebos and other similar structures, may be permitted within the Riverine Erosion Hazard in accordance with the policies in Section 8.2.12.
-Additions may be permitted provided that the combined area of the existing non-habitable accessory building or structure and the addition is equal to or less than 46.5 m2 (500 ft2). - 8.2.14 Accessory Buildings or Structures greater than 10 m^2 (108 ft2) but less than or equal to 100 m^2 (1,076 ft2) associated with an existing industrial/commercial/institutional uses may be permitted within the Riverine Erosion Hazard in accordance with the policies in Section 8.2.12.
-Additions may be permitted provided that the combined area of the existing accessory building or structure and the addition is equal to or less than 100 m^2 (1,070 ft2). - 8.2.15 Ground Floor Additions to existing residential uses may be permitted in accordance with the policies in Section 8.2.12 provided that the addition is less than 50 per cent of the original ground floor area of the building or structure to a maximum footprint of 46.5 m2 (500 ft2).
+- access into and through the valley for preventative actions or maintenance or during an emergency will not be prevented, and - j) the potential for surficial erosion is addressed by a drainage plan, where applicable.